PRO-2684/IIS-Assignments/lab4/report.md

 > Describe what a NOP sled is and how it is used in a buffer overflow attack.

+A NOP sled is a sequence of `NOP` (No Operation) instructions used in exploit development, particularly in buffer overflow attacks.
+The `NOP` instruction does nothing and simply moves the instruction pointer to the next instruction in the sequence.

+1. **Buffer Overflow Setup**: In a buffer overflow attack, an attacker attempts to overwrite the memory of an application by providing more input data than the buffer can handle.
+2. **Placing the NOP Sled**: The attacker fills part of the overflowed buffer with a large number of `NOP` instructions.
+This is the NOP sled.
+3. **Shellcode Placement**: Following the NOP sled, the attacker places the shellcode (malicious code) they want to execute.
+4. **Overwriting the Return Address**: The attacker overwrites the return address on the stack with an address pointing to the NOP sled.

+The purpose of the NOP sled is to **Increases Success Rate**.
+Since `NOP` instructions do nothing, the instruction pointer can *land* anywhere in the NOP sled and *slide down* to eventually reach and execute the shellcode.

 ## 2

 > Look into different shellcodes released in [Packet Storm](https://packetstormsecurity.com/files/tags/shellcode/), and summarize different operations an attacker may design shellcode to perform.